What should the first 48 hours in China focus on?

 International travelers preparing for mainland China, especially first-time visitors, long-haul arrivals, families, and travelers using visa-free or transit routes.

-The checklist gives an operating sequence, not a legal or live-price guarantee.
+The checklist gives a practical order, not a legal or live-price guarantee.
 Entry policy, wallet behavior, fares, tickets, and opening hours still need official or operator checks before travel.

 Checklist answers

-The checklist now points into the highest-intent answers for first-time travelers who need a quick decision before continuing the readiness flow.
+The checklist points into the highest-intent answers for first-time travelers who need a quick answer before adding more plans.

 Protect stability: payment, phone data, first transfer, hotel check-in, and one manageable first meal before adding ambitious sightseeing.